grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### [auth.generic_oauth] skip_org_role_sync

+To prevent synchronization of organization roles for a specific OAuth integration, you can set the `skip_org_role_sync` option to `true`.
 When a user logs in the first time, Grafana sets the organization role based on the value specified in `AutoAssignOrgRole`.
-If you want to manage organization roles, set the `skip_org_role_sync` option to `true`. the OAuth provider syncs organization roles and sets Grafana Admins.
+If you want to manage organization roles, set the `skip_org_role_sync` option to `true`.
+OAuth syncs organization roles and sets Grafana Admins.
 This also impacts `allow_assign_grafana_admin` setting, by not syncing the grafana admin role from the OAuth provider.

-> **Note:** There is a separate setting called `oauth_skip_org_role_update_sync` which has a different scope.
+> **Note:** There is a deprecated setting called `oauth_skip_org_role_update_sync` which has a different scope.
 While `skip_org_role_sync` only applies to the specific OAuth provider, `oauth_skip_org_role_update_sync` is a generic setting that affects all configured OAuth providers.

 The following table shows the OAuth provider's setting with the default value and the skip org role sync setting.
 | OAuth Provider | `oauth_skip_org_role_sync_update` | `skip_org_role_sync` | Behavior |